 The leader leads to the direction provided by him or her

 A good leader has to be able to assess the situation and make decisions

-Thinking on critical issues and solving the problems.
+Thinking about critical issues and solving problems.

 Leading and working with a team

 ‘Improve your leadership’ is a vague goal.
 Take one of the skills for leadership.
 Instead, set a SMART goal around it.
 Below, you can read the steps to set SMART goals for leadership.

 Define the result you want to achieve.
 If your goal is to encourage your team or improve communication, How it looks in the real world?
 Is your group meets goals or smile more?
 Are they asking more or fewer questions?
 Are they faster at reaching their goals?

 In what part of your goals can you make a success?
 If your goal is to inspire, what will need improvement to achieve it?
 Are you offering your people excellent feedback, material incentives, or a smiley face?
 When do you want to improve communication, and what aspect will you need to change?
 Is it the email communication you are failing to use, or is your verbal direction falling?
 Maybe it is the clarity or pitch of your interaction with your team.